Chapter 4501-5 School Bus Minimum Standards

 (2) Two front tow hooks may be installed, with the hooks and their mounting of sufficient strength to tow the vehicle at the vehicle's curb weight.

 (1) Manufacturer shall furnish an automatic transmission or automated manual transmission .

 (2) The torque rating of the transmission shall meet or exceed the maximum torque output of the engine.

 (CCC) Vehicle identification plates - All chassis serial number identification plates shall be attached to the bus and be clearly identifiable and legible for the entire life of the bus.

 (1) Wheel-house shall be attached to floor components in such a manner to prevent water, dust or fumes from entering the bus body.

 (2) Wheel-house openings shall allow for easy tire removal and service.

 (3) Inside height of wheel-housing above floor line shall not exceed ten inches.

-(4) Wheel-housing shall provide clearance to permit the installation of tire chains per society of automotive engineers standard J683.
+(4) Wheel-housing shall provide clearance to permit the installation of tire chains per SAE standard J683.

 (3) Individual windows shall not have a vertical opening greater than twelve inches.
 Stops shall be installed where needed to obtain this dimension.